 If you delete a user and realize you needed something that was in their Private folder, the content can be restored from trash.

-The files are restored to the path /Shared/Files from Deleted Users.
+The files are restored to /Private.

 The rules for deactivating or deleting a user with regard to links is explained in the My Links FAQ.